cap-alt-delete/soundscape2021spring/assets-chart.md

       [x] sounds of train station

-            (Annotations) play sounds of train station in between door opening and closing
+            (Annotations) play sounds of train station in between door opening and closing - ENDED UP USING "trainambience.wav" INSTEAD FOR THIS

             (Rights) "Ambience, London Waterloo Train Station.wav" by InspectorJ (www.jshaw.co.uk) of Freesound.org" CC Attribution License (https://creativecommons.org/licenses/by/3.0/)